jamesrplee/print-generic-resizable/README.md

 - The `/src` directory is where your working files are and will be the files you edit, they get compiled to the `/build` directory when the server is running.
 - Any time you change a file in the `/src` folder, the build will run again, recompiling your assets.

-###Outfit Variables
+###Outfit Inputs

-- Outfit uses the [mustache logicless templating language](https://mustache.github.io/) for creating Outfit Variables.
-These varaibles become the Inputs `authors` use to input data into the template.
+- Outfit uses the [mustache logicless templating language](https://mustache.github.io/) for creating Outfit Inputs.
+These are what `authors` use to input data into the template.

 - The `src/data.json` file is where the dummy data for your outfit variables will be stored